fenago/learn-java-12-programming/lab_guide/Lab_12.md

 There is also a [java.util.stream.StreamSupport] class that contains static low-level utility methods for library developers.
-But we won\'t be reviewing it, as this is outside the scope of this book.
+But we won\'t be reviewing it, as this is outside the scope of this course.

 Operations (methods)